I wonder at the affluential mind,

 Have they the long lines for their care?

 Bottom of the wage scale or the dole,

 The spokes and rims from days of carriage trade,

 With boards and rails as signs of next to come

 Of all the flawed constructions of our care.

 I lined up with the hobbled and displaced,

-Minimum-wage mothers and their kids,
+The low-wage working mothers and their kids,

-The happy world the affluential made.
+This happy world the affluential made.